 Layer upon layer of wide white to pink petals, each edged with a deeper, vibrant pink.
-Tuberous Begonias flowers are real attention getters at up to 10cm across.
-They are semi double to fully double with petals that glitter in the sunlight.
+These flowers are real attention seekers, and grow up to 10cm across.
+They are semi to fully double with petals that glitter in the sunlight.

-You can expect a parade of flamboyant flowers throughout summer that march right into autumn, Tuberous Begonias are unsurpassed for their stunning display.
+In summer you can expect a parade of flamboyant flowers and they will march right into autumn.

 Tuberous Begonias grow best in pots, in climates with cool nights.
-You can easily grow them in the mild areas of NSW, the Qld Tablelands or in Victoria, Tasmania and south of Perth in WA.
-They won't tolerate high humidity or direct sunlight, place your pot where it receives filtered light such as under a tree, shade cloth, a porch or in a shade house.
+You can easily grow them in the mild areas of NSW, the Qld Tablelands, Victoria, Tasmania and south of Perth in WA.
+They won't tolerate high humidity or direct sunlight so it is best to place your pot where it receives filtered light such as under a tree, shade cloth, a porch or in a shade house.

-It is also important to get the watering right with Tuberous Begonias, they are a bit fussy, but easy to please once you know how.
+It is important to get the watering right, they are a bit fussy, but easy to please once you know how.